Harmonious Waves: Unveiling the Dynamics of the Pierce Oscillator Circuit

 Although TC1 is included to adjust the oscillation frequency of the circuit to the nominal frequency of the crystal, this particular function is optional.
 Now that TC1 has been removed, the crystal can be connected straight across R1.

-In this piercing circuit design, capacitors C1 and C2 can be shown to have values of 470 pF apiece.
-These parameters must allow the circuit to oscillate smoothly over a wide frequency range.
-In order to properly sustain the oscillation, you might want to reduce the relative values of C1 and C2 if the frequency is only a few MHz.
+In this piercing circuit design, capacitors C1 and C2 can be shown to have values of 470 pF apiece. this parameters must allow the circuit to oscillate smoothly over a wide frequency range.
+In order to properly sustain the oscillation, you must want to reduce the relative values of C1 and C2 if the frequency is only a few MHz.
 As an alternative, you can choose slightly bigger C1 and C2 values when the frequencies are lower than a few hundred kHz.
+The diagram shows an AND CMOS gate, but a buffer CMOS gate—like one from the IC 4050—can also be used.

 Making Use of a FET

-The quartz crystal (XTAL) in this configuration is driven between the gate/input and drain/output phases of the FET.
-The purpose of the 2.5-mh RF choke (RFC1) is to keep RF energy away from the DC supply; it doesn't normally tune the circuit.
+The Pierce crystal oscillator circuit has the advantage of not requiring any tuning modifications.
+A Pierce oscillator circuit built with a single 2N3823 (or 2N3821, 2N3822) field-effect transistor is shown in the accompanying figure.
+The quartz crystal (XTAL) in this configuration is driven between the gate/input and drain/output phases of the FET. ground of the 2.5-mh RF choke (RFC1) is to keep RF energy away from the DC supply; it doesn't normally tune the circuit.
 The instant switch S1 is turned ON, the circuit begins to oscillate.

 The crystal's fundamental frequency is where the Pierce circuit is intended to oscillate.
 Oscillation will therefore occur in the primary frequency of the crystal, rather than always in the designated (harmonic) frequency, if the crystal is of the harmonic type.
 Moreover, a very active crystal is needed for the Pierce oscillator.